TerjeBruoygard/TerjeModsScripting/Wiki/en/Conditions/README.md

 > **hideOwnerWhenFalse**: (optional, default "0") when this attribute is set to "1", the conditioned item will be hidden for players who do not equal this condition.
 Used for s and respawn points.

+> **displayText**: (optional) Replaces the default condition text with the one you have defined here (for both success and failed).

+> **successText**: (optional) Replaces the default condition text with the one you have defined here when condition is success..

+> **failText**: (optional) Replaces the default condition text with the one you have defined here when condition is failed.

 ```xml
 <Timeout id="myTimer" hours="6" minutes="30" seconds="15" />
 ```